Where Is Asbestos Found in Homes and Buildings?

 - Tile setters

 The United States Military relied heavily on asbestos-containing products.
-The carcinogen was used to insulate engine rooms on Navy, as a brake liner on Army vehicles and aircraft, and in military barracks where service members lived and slept.
-Military veterans were exposed to asbestos dust and fibers for decades.
-Asbestos was used in a majority of military buildings, and can still be found in military shipyards:
+The carcinogen was used to insulate engine rooms in the Navy, as a brake liner on Army vehicles and aircraft, and in military barracks where service members lived and slept.
+Military veterans were exposed to toxic dust and fibers for decades.
+The mineral was used in a majority of military buildings, and can still be found in military shipyards:

 - Air ducts